Leinster Schools Rugby Senior Cup: History

 Four captains have gained the distinction of lifting the cup twice, Larry McMahon (Blackrock College, 1929 and 1930), Garret Gill (Blackrock College, 1962 and 1963), Jonny Mion (Blackrock College) in 1989 and 1990, Barry Gibney (Blackrock College) in 1995 and 1996.

 The cup, and the schools who play for it, have a history of producing rugby players who have gone on to play for the Ireland national rugby union team.
 Players such as Denis Hickie, who captained his St. Mary's College team to win the cup in 1994, and Gordon D'Arcy have extensive Leinster Senior Cup records.
 The most international players produced have come from Blackrock College, with players such as Hugo MacNeill, Brendan Mullin, Brian O'Driscoll, Victor Costello, Shane Byrne, Bob Casey, Leo Cullen, Luke Fitzgerald, Ian Madigan, Jordi Murphy, Garry Ringrose and Joey Carbery.

 The 2020 season could not be completed due to the COVID-19 pandemic and as a result the title was deemed shared for the first time by Clongowes Wood College and Newbridge College.
 It was also only the forth time that no Dublin based school qualified for the final, 1932 (Pres Bray V Newbridge), 1941 (Newbridge V Roscrea), 2011 (Clongowes V Roscrea).

 The 2021 cup campaign did not take place due to the ongoing COVID-19 pandemic.

-In 2023 first round tie between Terenure College and Clongowes Wood College, Clongowes won 17-15 in a very tight game.
+In 2023 first round tie between Terenure College and Clongowes Wood College, Clongowes won 17–15 in a very tight game.
 However it emerged afterwards that Clongowes fielded an illegible player and the Schools committee ordered a replay.
-Clongowes also won the replay 20-19 with Terenure hitting the posts with a last minute penalty attempt.
+Clongowes also won the replay 20–19 with Terenure hitting the posts with a last minute penalty attempt.

 Roll of honour

-¹ Corrig School moved premises to Monkstown Park in 1950 and was renamed C.B.C.
-Monkstown.

-² Mountjoy School was amalgamated with other schools in 1972 to become Mount Temple Comprehensive School.
+1 Mountjoy School was amalgamated with other schools in 1972 to become Mount Temple Comprehensive School.

-3 SCT Final not played due to Covid 19.
+2 SCT Final not played due to COVID-19.
 Cup shared.

+3 Rathmines school closed in 1899.